doytsujin/athackst.github.io/_articles/docker_development.md

 ## How to set up VSCode with Docker

-One of the main reasons I really love VSCode is its ability to be used in a ["remote" configuration](https://code.visualstudio.com/docs/remote/remote-overview).
-Meaning, I can be editing files that don't live on my computer (like those in a client like Docker).
+One of the reasons I first started to love VSCode is using it as a  ["remote" client](https://code.visualstudio.com/docs/remote/remote-overview).
+This meant I could edit files that didn't live on my computer.

-I first started using this for work, since I could ssh into my machine and then bring up my familiar VS Code editor to work remotely.
+I first started using this for work, since I could ssh into my machine using my familiar VS Code editor to work remotely.
 I found this much more productive than ssh-ing into my machine and using Vim.
 Yes, I know there are people out there that only code in Vim.
 I prefer a more fully-featured IDE.
 But for those die-hards out there, VS Code has Vim key bindings, so you can switch without having to re-memorize your key combos.

 Later, I started playing around with [docker based development](https://github.com/athackst/workstation_setup/tree/master/examples) as I was playing with new [ROS2](https://index.ros.org/doc/ros2/) versions.
 Then, I started using Docker and VS Code for everything.